What’s The Difference Between PIP and MedPay?

 Can You Have Both PIP and Med Pay?

 It’s possible to have both PIP and Med Pay coverage on your insurance policy.
-However according to Nationwide Insurance, that is not a recommended choice.
+However that is not a recommended choice.
 Even though PIP covers more expenses than Med Pay, it carries a deductible which is not so great.
 Additionally, Med Pay extends benefits to your passengers involved in an auto accident, whereas PIP may not have the same ability to extend its benefits to passengers involved in the same accident.

 Contact Us Today